Wabinab/xenoblade-chronicles-2/src/12_to_mor_ardain.md

 "Over there?"

-The ship wasn't yet lost at the horizon, and the guy the kid knocked over was at the edge of the port watching his ship departed.
-He shouted, "**HOOOOLLLDDDD IT!
+The ship was slowly drifting towards the horizon, and the guy the kid had knocked over was bellowing at the edge of the port, "**HOOOOLLLDDDD IT!
 BRING THAT SHIP BACK HERE!!!**"

 "**Why, that's Pittman's ship!
-Your thief's on board THAT thing?**"
+Your thief's on board THAT thing?**" Garram was enraged.

 "**PLEEEEEEEAAAAAASSSEEE!!!**"